You are browsing the Tutorials category

 My first experience with Linux was Fedora Core 3 in the early 2000s.
 It was neat but I wanted to play Stepmania and Rollercoaster Tycoon so I stuck with Windows.
 Later I got into music production.
 Again, Windows stuck.
 The spell was broken by Windows 10 which is literally so bad.
 I got back into Linux and saw how much it had matured.
 That’s when I committed to it.

-(I do use a MacBook Pro at work which is pretty good but has various issues of its own).
+(I do use macOS at work which is pretty good but this too is riddled with bugs and awkward design decisions).

-The transition to Linux was a gradual process and not free of frustration.
-But once you go through that pain, you end up with a rock-solid system.
-Recently I booted up the old Windows machine so I could go back to a couple of old projects and was quickly reminded of how often I used to deal with crashes on Ableton+Windows.
+The swap over to Linux was a gradual process as I had to learn a few things but I think I ended up with a solid system.
+Whenever I boot up the old Windows machine to revisit old projects I am quickly reminded how often I used to tolerate crashes on Ableton+Windows.

-What you’re referring to as Linux, is in fact, GNU/Linux, or as I’ve recently taken to calling it, GNU plus Linux plus KDE plus JACK plus Bitwig Studio plus Carla plus Scale Workshop plus ZynAddSubFX.
+What you’re referring to as Linux, is in fact, GNU/Linux, or as I’ve recently taken to calling it, GNU plus Linux plus KDE plus JACK plus Bitwig Studio plus Carla plus Scale Workshop plus Surge XT.

 Hey microtonal gang.
 If you want to convert an AnaMark tun file to Scala scl (or other tuning format), here’s how you can do it using the Scale Workshop online microtuner.